pineapplemachine/jsdoom/conduct.md

 # Jsdoom Code of Conduct

-The jsdoom code of conduct is based on the [microsoft.github.io code of conduct](https://microsoft.github.io/codeofconduct/).
+The jsdoom code of conduct is based on the [Microsoft Open Source Code of Conduct](https://microsoft.github.io/codeofconduct/).

 ### Why does this code of conduct exist?